gaulfaa/toua-md/archived text/firstrelease.md

 * Voodoo Master - Manipulate a voodoo doll made out of someone like a puppet!

 After every round, a book (in the modifiers section) will be given to one of the witches in the Coven, in which the spawn chances are suitable.
 The book gives the Witch more abilities!

+## New Roles & Modifiers!
+### Crewmate
+* Overseer (Crew Investigative)
+Get access to the admin tables, security system and vitals at anytime.
+Do your tasks to gain extra information from the panels.
+* Astral (Crew Investigative)
+Enter the Astral form to catch the Impostors!
+* Dronist (Crew Investigative)
+Catch killers in the act by flying drones!
+### Neutral
+* Spectator (Game Outlier - Ntl Benign)
+Spectator can spectate the game, and may have extra abilities, similar to a Mercenary (?)
+* Yandere (Neutral Evil)
+Be obsessed with your selected target!
+* Ritualist (Neutral Evil) - may be deleted!
+Drag bodies to shrines on the map to complete the ceremony!
+* Egoist (Neutral Killing)
+Defy the Impostors, win as yourself.
+* Predator (Neutral Killing)
+Strike when they are the most vulnerable!
+* Retributionist (Neutral Killing)
+Hold retribution to kill your killer!
+* Vulture (Neutral Killing)
+Satisfy your hunger and need for power